 Correlation does not necessarily imply causation, as the authors themselves admit.

-Albeit the study showing that simply talking to a pretty woman seems to point towards the fact that female novelty raises testosterone’s levels.
+Albeit the study shows that simply talking to a pretty woman seems to point toward the fact that female novelty raises testosterone levels.

 For men, it seems, sexual monogamy leads to monotony.